Last updated on January 30th, 2022 at 07:32 am

 The coolest part about this hike, in my opinion, is the impressive suspension bridge.
 The 240 foot long bridge spans across Drift Creek and is suspended about 100 feet in the air.
 The gorgeous waterfall of course is a nice bonus as well.

 Two 29 foot towers support the bridge, which is anchored by bolts planted in rock on one side and concrete on the other.
 When crossing you will enjoy the beautiful view about 80 feet down to Drift Creek Falls.

 A trail builder known by Scott Paul, who was with the Mt.
 Baker-Snoqualmie National Forest died in a tragic rigging accident.
 Paul was the construction foreman on the early Forest Service portion of the construction, and the bridge has been dedicated to him.
-A firm known as Sahale, that specalizes in trail bridge construction completed the beautiful bridge.
+A firm known as Sahale, that specializes in trail bridge construction completed the beautiful bridge.

 From Sahale’s website: “Drift Creek Bridge is unusual for light pedestrian suspension bridges in that it incorporates a quasi-stiffening truss in the deck.
 The bridge is anchored in rock on one side of the gorge and concrete deadmen are used on the other.
 Numerous design changes were made by Sahale during the process of construction, including changes to the anchor systems, tower configuration, truss assembly, wind cable connections, and railing system.
 Materials, including concrete, were mobilized to the site via helicopter, and the mainspan was erected from a skyline, more than 100 feet above the canyon floor.